4 companies on verge of settling US opioid lawsuits

-The three biggest U.S. drug distribution companies and the drugmaker Johnson & Johnson are on the verge of a $26 billion settlement covering thousands of lawsuits over the toll of opioids across the U.S., two people with knowledge of the plans told The Associated Press.
+The three biggest U.S. drug distribution companies and the drugmaker Johnson & Johnson are on the verge of a $26 billion settlement covering thousands of government lawsuits over the toll of opioids across the U.S., a group of lawyers for local governments said Tuesday.

+The national settlement is expected to be the biggest single settlement in the complicated universe of litigation over the opioid epidemic in the U.S. It won’t end the cases, but it would change them.

+Lawyers said a full announcement could happen this week.
+But that would not be the end of it, rather the start of a monthslong process for state and local governments to decide whether to sign on.

 As a precursor to the bigger deal, New York reached an agreement Tuesday with the distribution companies AmerisourceBergen, Cardinal Health and McKesson to settle an ongoing trial in the state.
 That deal alone would generate more than $1 billion to abate the damage done by opioids there.
 The trial is expected to continue, but the settlement leaves only three drug manufacturers as defendants.